 I like technology and I think everyone should be able to use it.

 As a child, the only piece of technology I owned was a television and a walkie-talkie.
 I played with Barbie dolls, I rode my tricycle and I had a strange obsession with the pink Power Ranger.
 Recently, AVG, an internet security company, found that more young children know how to play a computer game (58%) than swim (20%) or ride a bike (52%).
 How the times have changed!

-At Workshare, we have moved with the times and adapted our cloud solution to provide an easy-to-use collaboration platform to access, share, and collaborate on files from any browser-enabled device (including smartphones, laptops, and tablets).
+At Workshare, we have moved with the times and, additionally to our document comparison software, we adapted our cloud solution to provide an easy-to-use collaboration platform to access, share, and collaborate on files from any browser-enabled device (including smartphones, laptops, and tablets).
 We ensure enterprise-class security through managed administration, access rights and permissions, and data encryption.
 Workshare’s cloud solution also enables accurate online rendering of over 200 document formats for further accessibility to documents.